This leaflet gives a brief overview of the thyroid and parathyroid glands and the hormones that they make.

 Parathyroid hormone also acts on the kidneys.
 Here it slows down the amount of calcium and magnesium filtered from the blood into the urine.
 Parathyroid hormone also stimulates the kidneys to make calcitriol, the active form of vitamin D. Calcitriol helps to increase the amount of calcium, magnesium and phosphorus absorbed from your guts (intestines) into the blood.

-Some disorders of the thyroid and parathyroid glands
+Some disorders of the parathyroid glands

 - Overactive parathyroid (hyperparathyroidism).